25 Best Things to Do With a Counseling Psychology Degree

 Once a person completes their education, that doesn’t mean they’re finishing learning, and counselors can be helpful for adults who are deep into their careers.

 • Career Counselor: Work with clients to determine careers or jobs that they may be right for and assists them in building their resumes, networking and securing their ideal job.
-They make about $44,000 per year.
+They make an average of $45,270 per year.
+(BLS: educational, guidance, and career counselors and advisors in vocational rehabilitation services)

 • Life Coach: Consults with adults who may lack a sense of purpose in life to help them set and achieve goals, modify problem behavior and make important personal growth.
-Life coaches are usually independent consultants, and they can make upwards of $75,000 or more.
+Life coaches are usually independent consultants, and they make an average of $37,300 per year.
+(BLS: personal care and service workers, all other in personal care services)

 • Sports Psychologist: Works with athletes to ensure ideal athletic performance, which includes recovering from injuries or overcoming issues of performance anxiety and competitive fatigue.
-They make about $75,000 per year.
+They earn an average of $75,320 per year (psychologists, all other in colleges, universities, and professional schools)

 • Staffing Specialist: Often working within or leading a staffing agency, staffing specialists assess job-seekers’ skill sets and experience and matches them with job openings in the area.
-They make about $50,000 on average.
+They make an average of $62,70 per year.
+(BLS: human resources specialists in employment services)

 • Personal Finance Coach: Works with individuals and families to develop healthy short- and long-term spending, saving, consumption and debt habits.
-They are most often independent consultants and can make upwards of $100,000 per year.
+They are most often independent consultants earn an average of $150,670 per year.
+(BLS: personal financial advisors)

 Work With Couples, Families and Other Groups